smessie/ldes-evaluation-runner/README.md

   Used to end the benchmark.
 - `POLL_INTERVAL`: In the case of `UPDATING_LDES`.
 The poll interval used by the ldes-client during the benchmark.
 - `NGINX_CONFIG`: The path to the nginx configuration file to use.
+- `NGINX_SITE`: The path to the nginx site configuration file to use.
 - `DATABASE_URL`: The URL to the database to use.
 Supported: `mongodb://...` and `redis://...`.

 Preconfigured `.env` files can be found in the `env` directory.